So, what’s Customer Journey Optimization, you ask?

 By collating all of a customer’s actions and their profile data into a tool like this, we’re now able to build highly personalized flows that can achieve any number of the goals in our customer funnel including the following: convert a customer during trial, upsell an existing customer, re-engage and retain a customer, ask a customer for a referral.

-So that’s an introduction to Funnel Hacking.
+So that’s an introduction to Customer Journey Optimization.
 If you’re wondering how all of these Startup Problems identified here are addressed by the Funnel Hacker’s toolkit, here’s a matrix that sums it all up:

 Audrey Melnik is the Founder and CEO at Funnel Ventures.
-A startup founder and consultant with more than 20 years experience in technology and startups, she is the creator of the Funnel Hacking methodology.
+A startup founder and consultant with more than 20 years experience in technology and startups, she is the creator of the Customer Journey Optimization methodology.